Keyboard shortcuts

 Error10ERRErrors that need attention

-Built-in levels use gaps of 5 between them (except around Dry, which sits at 2), leaving room for custom levels at any position (see Custom Levels).
+Built-in levels use gaps of 5 between them (except around Hint and Dry, which sit at 1 and 2), leaving room for custom levels at any position (see Custom Levels).

 Setting the Level